Photinia amazes everyone with their bright red leaves.

-Planting in fall:
+Planting in fall

 It is the best season to plant.
 Photinia are best planted in fall to promote root development.

-Planting in spring and summer:
+Planting in spring and summer

 Photinia can be planted in spring and even in summer if purchased in pots.

-- Avoid planting during heat waves.
+- Don’t plant during heat waves.

-- Mulch the base of your Photinia to keep the soil moist as long as possible.
+- Mulch the base of your Photinia.

-- Follow our advice on planting shrubs to ensure proper development.
+- Follow our advice on planting shrubs

 - Collect stems that are 4 to 6 inches (10 to 15 cm) long.